patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 From this project, we learned how to:
 - **Design data architecture, and select tools for each process** to be used in the project.
-- **Set up environment for virtualization** to simulate the local environment such as database, and web server.
+- **Set up environment for virtualization** to simulate the local environment such as database, and webserver.
 - **Create an ETL pipeline** to extract data from various sources, transform the data, and load the data to the target database.
 - **Utilize cloud services** to extend the datalake, data warehouse to production.
 - **Create a dashboard** to visualize the data and analyze the business.
-- **Develop machine learning models** to predict the future sales, customer segments, and customer churn.
+- **Develop machine learning models** to predict the future sales, customer segments, and inferencing customer buying behavior.
 - **Deploy the model to production** to leverage the business using API web service, and cloud services.

 This is the biggest personal project I've ever done so far, and I learned a lot from it.
 I hope it can be useful for anyone reading this as well.
 Although this project is not fully finished yet, but I will keep working on it and update it continuously as my knowledge and experience grow.